 What is Positive Parenting?

-Positive parenting is responding to our kid’s needs and emotions with sensitivity, keeping in mind where they are developmentally.
-Positive parenting helps you . . .
+To me, positive parenting is a way of responding to our kid’s needs and emotions with sensitivity, keeping in mind where they are developmentally.
+Positive parenting helps us:

-- honor both your child’s and your own needs
+- Honor both our child’s and our own needs

 In Unconditional Parenting, Alfie Kohn calls this approach working with rather than doing to children.